emarcey/cicerone/glossary/brewing.md

 * **Bottle Conditioning:** a method of carbonating beer by adding yeast to bottled beer
 	* Pros: results in high carbonation, aids in preserving freshness, better foam retention, finer/silkier texture of carbonation
 	* Cons: yeast flavor, once yeast die they can release undesirable flavors (rubber, car tire, soy sauce, umami)
+* **Burton Union System:** wood barrel fermentation system used in Burton-on-Trent, England in 19th century
+	* also called Union Set
+	* Breweries:
+		* Marston's Brewery is only modern brewery still using
+			* uses for flagship Pedigree Bitter
+		* Bass brewery was major user, but abandoned in 1980s
+		* Firestone Walked in California uses a modified Burton Union System for Double Barrel, Reserve Porter, Pale 31
+			* does not use swan necks and troughs; instead uses flexible hose and receiving buckets
+			* uses 60 US gal barrels, toasted to impart wood flavor
+			* their geometry results in a unique flavor: soft, fruity, oaky, vanilla
+	* 24-60 large wood barrel casks (7 hl; 150 imperial gallons)
+		* on side in rows, suspended off floor
+		* each barrel has bottom valve leading to a trough
+		* cooling coil in each barrel to control fermentation temp
+		* fresh actively fermenting ale wort fed by gravity to fermentation vessels
+		* fermenting yeast forced out of barrels into top trough
+		* yeast remains while beer runs down trough, into feeder, and back to casks
+		* lots of yeast retention
+		* beer spends about 6 days in Union
+	* oak not used to flavor beer; Marston's use neutral barrels
+	* very labor and capital intensive
+	* cleaning is difficult
 * **Coolship:** a shallow pool with a large surface area that uses evaporative cooling to cool wort prior to fermentation.
 Primarily used in lambic production today.
 	* term likely comes from early use of hollowed-out tree trunk, not unlike a primitive boat
 	* 3 functions: cool, aerate wort, separate cold trub (sediment)